timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 active_length: 1
 ```

-Starting from the next step, I'll need more space for the illustrations, so I'll only keep the visual representation of the tree on the right and not include the model representation on the left.

 ## Step 5: velv<ins>e</ins>

 Things remain interesting in this step as well.
 First of all, the `remainder` is now `1`, which means that in addition to the fifth character `e`, we should insert one more suffix, namely `ve`.
 However, we already have `ve` in the tree as part of the edge `velve`, so once again we increment the `remainder` and increase `active_length` to `2`: